A Loan Estimate and closing costs are closely related, but they are not the same thing.

 Loan type (fixed or adjustable) and prepayment penalties

-Loan Estimate vs Closing Cost Estimate: Side-by-Side
+Loan Estimate vs Closing Costs: Key Differences

-Feature | Closing Cost Estimate | Loan Estimate |
+Feature | Closing Costs | Loan Estimate |

-When You Get It | Early in the mortgage process, sometimes before applying | Within 3 business days of submitting your full loan application |
+When You See It | Estimated early and finalized at closing | Within 3 business days of submitting your full loan application |

-Legal Requirement | Not required or regulated | Federally required (TRID rule) |
+Legal Requirement | Costs themselves are not a document | Federally required disclosure (TRID rule) |

 Step 2: Apply for Your Loan